Office: Monday-Friday, 8 a.m. - 2:30 p.m.

 - There is a 14-inch minimum size limit on largemouth bass.
 All other size and bag limits apply.
 See Fishing Regulations for details.

 - Pisgah Lake and Stone Arch Lake are open to fishing year-round.

 - A fishing pier accessible to persons with disabilities is available at Beaver Bottom.

-- Deer, rabbit, squirrel, dove, woodcock, ducks and geese are common at Atterbury Fish & Wildlife Area.
+- Hunting for deer, rabbit, squirrel, dove, woodcock, ducks, and geese are common at Atterbury Fish & Wildlife Area.

 - Check-in is required.
 All hunting seasons and bag limits apply.
 See Hunting Regulations for details.

 - Hunting areas accessible to people with disabilities are available.
 Ask for details at property headquarters.